mich97/web-app-from-scratch-1920/README.md

 - [ ] Integrate transparency micro library for easier templating

 ## API
 This web-app was made by making use of the Marvel API.
-The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago.
-3000 calls can be made daily.
+The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago, 3000 calls can be made daily.
 Documentation can be found [here](https://developer.marvel.com/docs).